nachocaru/xaprb.com/content/blog/2007-03-08-what-to-do-when-mysql-says-skip-innodb-is-defined.md

 ---
 title: What to do when MySQL says skip-innodb is defined
-author: Baron Schwartz
-excerpt: "<p>Are you seeing a MySQL error that says InnoDB support isn't enabled, even though it is?
-This article explains why it happens and how to fix it.</p>"
-layout: post
 permalink: /2007/03/08/what-to-do-when-mysql-says-skip-innodb-is-defined/
 description:
   - "Explains why MySQL says skip-innodb is defined when it's not."